ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 ## Spring Season 2025 first playlists & Beatmap of the Season {id=playlists}

-The preview videos for each of the playlists were provided by [Noffy](https://osu.ppy.sh/users/1541323), thanks for your efforts!
+The preview videos for each of the playlists were provided by [Noffy](https://osu.ppy.sh/users/1541323).

 ### ![](/wiki/shared/mode/osu.png) osu! (led by [Lefafel](https://osu.ppy.sh/users/2295850))